 Key Features:

-- Question-Based Interface: Ask questions in plain English and get answers in the form of charts and graphs.
+- Question-Based Interface: Ask questions using an intuitive, visual query builder and explore answers through charts and graphs.

 - No-Code SQL: Build complex queries without writing any SQL code, thanks to the intuitive query builder.